-Porosity, permeability and Darcy's Law
+Porosity, Permeability and Darcy's Law

 In unconsolidated sedimentary deposits (gravel, sand, silt) groundwater is stored in the intergranular void spaces (porosity).
 Porosity in consolidated ("bedrock") formations is comprised of joints which are discrete brittle fractures along which there has been slight movement perpendicular to the plane of the joint (Allaby and Allaby, 1999).
-The permeability (or "hydraulic conductivity") is a measure of how well the void spaces are interconnected, and how well water can migrate through a porous geologic formation (Fetter, 1988).
+The Permeability is a quantitative measure of the ease of movement through aquifer materials (Winter et al., 1998).
+The permeability is also called "hydraulic conductivity".

-Groundwater flow in unconsolidated sedimentary deposits is subject to Darcy's Law, which states that the amount of groundwater discharge "Q" (volume per time) through a permeable medium is proportional to the hydraulic conductivity "K", multiplied by the hydraulic gradient "I" and the area "A" perpendicular to the direction of flow:
+Groundwater flow in permeable geologic formations is subject to Darcy's Law, which states that the amount of groundwater discharge "Q" (volume per time) through a permeable medium is proportional to the hydraulic conductivity "K", multiplied by the hydraulic gradient "I" and the area "A" perpendicular to the direction of flow: